jmd-dk/concept/concept/docs/installation.rst

 (and unstable!) version.

 .. note::
-   The initial ``bash`` in the above commands are required regardless of your shell
+   The initial ``bash`` in the above commands is required regardless of your shell

 .. note::